AkhileshTandur/Omnimind/README.md

 It’s a full end-to-end architecture: ingestion → memory → reasoning → tools → reflection → interface.
 Use it as your personal research assistant, or a foundation to build your own custom copilots.

----

 ## 📘 To publish
-1. Make sure your repo looks like:

 omnimind/
 ├─ omnimind/